erlang-punch/berty/README.md

 % Crash dump is being written to: erl_crash.dump...
 ```

-Finally, generating ETF payload with very long binaries can also have
+Generating ETF payload with very long binaries can also have
 an impact on CPUs, the following code can generate DoS and if many process

 ```erlang